 Checking in for a flight is the process whereby a person communicates with the airline that they intend to travel as planned.
 The check-in process at airports enables passengers to confirm they will be on the respective flight, obtain a boarding pass, possibly select their seat (if hasn’t happened already or allowed by airline), and check in luggage onto a plane, if desired.
 This can be done in person at the in-airport check-in counter, or through an airline-specific website or mobile app.

-Boarding Pass: is a document provided by an airline during check-in, giving a passenger permission to board the airplane for a particular flight.
-As a minimum, it identifies the passenger, the flight number, and the date and scheduled time for departure.
+A boarding pass is a document provided by an airline during check-in, giving a passenger permission to board the airplane for a particular flight.
+At a minimum, it identifies the passenger, the flight number, and the date and scheduled time for departure.
 Boarding Passes are always required to board a flight.
 Often times airlines accept paper or electronic boarding passes (on phone or tablet).
-For more inforation: http://en.wikipedia.org/wiki/Boarding_pass.

 Three Ways to Check-In